 *NOTE* Depending on the brand of flour, you might not use all of it.
 By adding 1/2 a cup at a time, you give the flour time to absorb the liquid.
 If you add all the flour at once, you’ll end up with a very dry dough.
 You want the dough to be slightly sticky, almost tacky.
 If you have excess blended flours, save it for pancake mix!

 3. KNEAD THE DOUGH

-Alright, put on your workout clothes.
-Flour your work surface.
-Turn the dough out of the bowl and onto your surface.
+Alright, time to put on your workout clothes.
+Turn the dough out of the bowl and onto a floured work surface.
 Press the dough flat, then fold it half towards you.
 Using the ball of your hands (and a lot of body weight), push the dough forward.
 Rotate it 90ºF, fold it, and push it again.
-Repeat until the dough is smooth and no longer sticky.
+Repeat this process until the dough is smooth and elastic.
 Continue to lightly flour your surface if the dough sticks.
 This will take about 10 – 15 minutes, so get ready to sweat.

 *TIP* To check that you’ve kneaded the dough enough, use The Windowpane Test

 Lightly coat the inside of a bowl with oil.
 Gather the dough into a ball, then place in the bowl and cover with plastic wrap or a tea towel.
 Place the bowl in a warm spot or turn on the oven to it’s lowest temperature (150 – 200F).
 When you can put your arm in and keep it there, turn the oven off.
 Put in the dough and close the door.
 Prove for 1 hour or more until doubled in size.